How To Factor The Common Factor Out Of Each Expression

 Before diving into the techniques, let's clarify the core concept: a common factor is a term (a number, variable, or a combination of both) that divides evenly into all terms within an expression.
 Think of it like finding the greatest common divisor (GCD) of numbers, but extended to algebraic expressions.
 The goal of factoring out common factors is to rewrite the expression as a product of the common factor and a simplified expression containing the remaining terms.

-For instance, in the expression 3x + 6, both terms (3x and 6) are divisible by 3.
-Therefore, 3 is a common factor.
+Here's a good example: in the expression 3x + 6, both terms (3x and 6) are divisible by 3.
+Which means, 3 is a common factor.
 Factoring it out, we get 3(x + 2).
 This factored form represents the original expression but in a more concise and often more useful format.

 Step-by-Step Guide to Factoring Out Common Factors